-During the filming of the underwater scenes (where the ferry capsizes) Steven Spielberg played a prank on Tom Cruise and Dakota Fanning by playing the dramatic music from Jaws (also one of Spielberg's films) through the massive underwater speakers on the sound stage.
+During the filming of the underwater scenes (where the ferry capsizes), director Steven Spielberg played a prank on Tom Cruise and Dakota Fanning by playing the dramatic music from Jaws (1975) (also one of Spielberg's films) through the massive underwater speakers on the sound stage.

 According to an interview with Miranda Otto, she originally turned down the part offered by Steven Spielberg as she was newly pregnant.
 However, Spielberg wanted her to play the part and changed the script to incorporate her pregnancy into the role.

 The words "alien" and "Martian" are never spoken in the movie.
-While it was plausible in 1898 to believe that sentient beings could live on Mars, this had been debunked by the late 20th century, so for verisimilitude, the aliens' origin point is left undefined.
+While it was plausible in 1898 to believe that sentient beings could live on Mars, this had been debunked by the late twentieth century.
+So for verisimilitude, the aliens' origin point is left undefined.

 Wardrobe staff obtained hundreds of slightly-used military uniforms which had old regimental patches on the sleeves from their various original units.
 Meticulously, Wardrobe removed the patches and replaced them with patches from the 29th Division - the "Blue and Gray" division whose emblem is a circular "ying-yang".
 Wardrobe also sewed a new US flag patch onto each uniform - and then prior to filming applied roll-on "stage dirt" to each flag so that it would not look too bright.
 Soldiers with patches other than the 29th Division are likely real NG troops wearing their own issue uniforms (and whose patches are from their own local units).